-Vitamin E is essential for our health as it has numerous important roles in our body.
-One of its crucial functions is to protect us from harmful free radicals.
+Vitamin E is essential for our health as it plays numerous crucial roles in the body.
+One of its important functions is protecting us from harmful free radicals.
 The best way to keep the optimal levels of this vitamin in your body is to include vitamin E foods in your eating plan.
-That’s why we have compiled a list including some of the best sources of this nutrient.
-In addition to vitamin E, other vitamins are just as important for the normal functioning of our body.
-Therefore, our team from MedAlertHelp.com has created a comprehensive infographic where you can find in one place information about all 13 vitamins and their roles in our organism.
+That’s why we have compiled a list of the best sources of this nutrient.

 What Is Vitamin E?

-A wide range of foods contain vitamin A. It is especially abundant in nuts, seeds, and vegetable oils.
-This vitamin is also added to some food products, such as fortified breakfast cereals.
+A wide range of foods contains vitamin E. It is especially abundant in nuts, seeds, and vegetable oils.
+This vitamin is also added to some food products, such as breakfast cereals.
 Since it’s best to meet your daily needs of vitamin E through a balanced diet, below, you can find some of the richest sources of this nutrient, which you should try to add to your eating plan.

 Wheat Germ Oil